sampou-org/ghc_users_guide_ja/8.2.2/users_guide/ghci.rst

     "topmost" module  will begin with a ``*``; see  :ref:`ghci-scope` for more information).
 The second arguments is the line number (as referenced in compiler  messages) of the current prompt.

+..
+   .. ghci-cmd:: :set prompt-cont-function; ⟨prompt-function⟩

+      Sets the function to be used for the continuation prompt (used when using the :ghci-cmd:`:{` command) displaying in GHCi.

 .. ghci-cmd:: :set prompt-cont-function; ⟨prompt-function⟩